-In accordance with conditions 84, 85 and 86 of the Development Consent, Donaldson Coal has prepared an Aboriginal Sites Management Plan for the mine.
+In accordance with Conditions 84, 85 and 86 of the Development Consent, Donaldson has prepared an Aboriginal Sites Management Plan for the mine.
 Separate plans are produced for each year of operation at the mine.
 This provides a better opportunity to address specific issues for each year as well as an opportunity to review and address the management of Aboriginal Sites both inside the mine impact area and within associated bushland areas surrounding the mine.

-The following control measures have been employed at the Donaldson Coal Mine in order to ensure that reasonable duty of care is taken to ensure sites of aboriginal cultural significance are not knowingly disturbed or destroyed:
+The following control measures have been employed at the mine in order to ensure that reasonable duty of care is taken to ensure sites of Aboriginal cultural significance are not knowingly disturbed or destroyed: